seekrcentral/seekr2/docs/installation.rst

 ``pytest``

-One or two tests may fail depending on whether NAMD2 and/or Browndye2 have been installed, and can be safely ignored if those programs are not needed.
+Many tests may fail depending on whether NAMD2 and/or Browndye2 have been installed, and can be safely ignored if those programs are not needed.

+If the program "make_apbs_inputs" fails, it is because Browndye2 is not installed.

 Additional continuous integration tests may be run from the Python scripts in the seekr2/seekr2/continuous_integration/ directory if extra testing is